COVID-19 outbreak declared at Kamloops’ Royal Inland Hospital surgical unit - Ashcroft Cache Creek Journal

-Interior Health has declared a COVID-19 outbreak on unit 6 South at Royal Inland Hospital in Kamloops.
+Interior Health (IH) has declared a COVID-19 outbreak on unit 6 South at Royal Inland Hospital in Kamloops, which has resulted in the death of one person.

-As of Friday morning, six patients and two staff members have tested positive for COVID-19.
-Patients with COVID-19 from this unit have been relocated to the COVID unit, Interior Health said in a release Friday afternoon.
+The outbreak was declared on Jan.
+22, when it was reported that six patients and two staff members had tested positive for COVID-19.
+As of Jan.
+26, the outbreak had spread, with 20 patients and 28 staff members testing positive and one elderly patient dying in connection with the outbreak.

-Despite 6 South being a surgical unit, RIH said surgeries are continuing at the hospital.
+Patients with COVID-19 from 6 South who cannot be discharged are isolating in the COVID unit or on 6 South.
+Patients who are able to be discharged are isolating at home, as are all affected staff members.

-Interior Health said the hospital is safe to attend for appointments or emergency care, and self isolation is not required after visiting the hospital.
+Interior Health said the hospital is safe to attend for appointments or emergency care, and self isolation is not required after visiting Royal Inland.

 A team of infection control and communicable disease specialists, along with RIH clinical staff and leaders, are meeting daily to ensure all measures are being taken to prevent transmission of the virus.